Xilinx/gemx/GEMM_API_UG.md

   where
     systolic_array_size = GEMX_ddrWidth * GEMX_ddrWidth
 ```
-5. from the pure kernel running time point of view, kernel's efficiency, l_effKernelPct.
+5. kernel's efficiency from the pure kernel running time point of view, l_effKernelPct.
 ```
   The equation for calculating l_effKernelPct is:
     l_effKernelPct = l_timeMsAt100pcEff / l_timeKernelInMs
 ```
-6. from the api call point of view, accelerator's efficiency, l_effApiPct.
+6. accelerator's efficiency from the api call point of view, l_effApiPct.
 ```
   The equation for calculating l_effApiPct is:
     l_effApiPct = l_timeMsAt100pcEff / l_timeApiInMs